-A national historic trail, operated under the authority of the National Trails System Act (16 USC 1241-1251), follows an original trail or travel route of historic significance.
+A national historic trail follows an original trail or travel route of historic significance.
 National historic trails identify and protect a historic route and its historic remnants and artifacts for public use and enjoyment.

 There are specific NHT criteria that must be met, including significance of the route and potential for public appreciation.